 - the vehicle is reported by an authorised officer

-If tests reveal the vehicle exhaust noise levels exceed the legal limit, the owner may be fined.
+If tests reveal the vehicle exhaust noise levels exceed the legal limit, and the owner fails to rectify the exhaust noise level and present the vehicle for reinspection, the EPA may suspend the vehicle registration.

 More information about owning a noisy vehicle.